ben-turner/node_redis/README.md

 To get debug output run your `node_redis` application with `NODE_DEBUG=redis`.

-This is also going to result in good stack traces opposed to useless ones otherwise for any async operation.
+This will also result in good stack traces for any async operation.
 If you only want to have good stack traces but not the debug output run your application in development mode instead (`NODE_ENV=development`).